dse/cool-shit/README.md

 -   [wat](https://www.destroyallsoftware.com/talks/wat)

-    ruby and javascript do weird shit when you give it weird shit
+    ruby and javascript do weird shit when you give it weird shit, but it's still goddamn hilarious.

 Wed 2023-03-29

--   [Lemmy](https://join-lemmy.org/), a LINK AGGREGATOR for the fediverse.
+-   [Lemmy](https://join-lemmy.org/), a **link aggregator** for the fediverse.
 As in, federation.
 Not as in, The Fed.

 -   Folding Mechanical Keyboard